The generalized Lefschetz number and loop braid groups: Introduction

-In this work we extend in a $3$-dimensional setting the result that associates the trace of the matrix representation of a braid with the abelianization of the generalized Lefschetz number of $f$ to the punctured $2$-disk.
-This theorem wes presented initially by Fadell and Husseini \cite{fadell1983} as an application of Nielsen fixed point theory, then appeared as theorem explicitly by Matsuoka in \cite{Ma1}, and given with a detailed proof by Huang and Jiang \cite{huangJiang1989}.
+In this work, we develop a three-dimensional counterpart of the classical correspondence between braid group representations and generalized Lefschetz numbers, relating loop braid group representations to the abelianization of generalized Lefschetz numbers for homeomorphisms of the $3$-ball.
+The theorem that puts together braid group representations and generalized Lefschetz numbers was presented initially by Fadell and Husseini \cite{fadell1983} as an application of Nielsen fixed point theory, then appeared as theorem explicitly by Matsuoka in \cite{Ma1}, and given with a detailed proof by Huang and Jiang \cite{huangJiang1989}.
 In our setting, we associate the generalized Lefschetz number of $f$ with the trace of a matrix associated to the corresponding loop braid, that is linked to its Burau representation, which will be introduced in Section \ref{loop}.
-To be more precise, we prove that given an element $b_{f,C}$ of the loop braid group $\LB_n$, which corresponds to a homeomorphism $f\in \operatorname{Homeo}(B^3, C)$, where $C$ is a trivial link of $n$ components in the interior of $B^3$, the trace of precise matrices $\bar{R}(b), R(b)$, given in Subsection \ref{matrixR}, that are associated with their Burau representation, equals the abelianized generalized Lefschetz number of $f$ to $B^3-C$.
-Thus, we obtain information about the existence of fixed points of $f$ and moreover how they are interacting with $C$.
+To be more precise, we prove that given an element $b$ of the loop braid group $\LB_n$, that corresponds to a homeomorpism $f\in \operatorname{Homeo}(B^3, C_n)$, where $C_n$ is a trivial link of $n$ components in the interior of $B^3$, the trace of the matrix associated to the Burau representation of $b$, which we will denote by $S(b)$, is strongly related to the abelianized generalized Lefschetz number of $f$ of $B^3-C_n$.
+Thus, by calculating the trace of a matrix we obtain information about the existence of fixed points of $f$ and moreover how they interact with $C_n$ under the isotopy $f_t$.
 The theorem below summarizes our main result; the full formal statement appears in Section \ref{Main} as Theorem \ref{thmmain}.
-Let $\operatorname{ind}$ denote the fixed point index.
+Let $f\in \operatorname{Homeo}(B^3, C_n)$, we denote by $b_{f,C_n}$ its corresponding braid and by $\operatorname{ind}$ the fixed point index of a Nielsen class.

-\begin{theoremx} Let $b = b_{f,C}$.
+\begin{theoremx} Let $b = b_{f,C_n}$.
 Then

 where $S(b)=\bar{R}(b)-R(b)$. \end{theoremx}